watusi/jquery-mobile-iscrollview/README.md

 page down. jQuery Mobile scroll the pgae back up on hash changes, but doesn't do so for orientation changes.
 So, the page is left scrolled-down.

-Since `orientationchange` seems unreliable on iOS, we actually do this on resize.
+Since `orientationchange` seems unreliable on iOS, the widget actually does this on resize.
 (Though you can change the event(s) on which the widget resizes...)

 This will only be done if you also have `resizeWrapper` set to `true`.